Nutrition calendar for Lent by day: what is possible, what is not. What can you eat in the last week of fasting?

 5. Smoking and drinking drinks that contain alcohol, as well as carnal pleasures are prohibited.

-Before you begin to adhere to the food restrictions that Great Lent implies, you should definitely consult with your doctor, as well as after receiving permission from him and the priest to fast.
-Start physically and mentally preparing your body in advance so that it does not get a lot of stress while you are fasting.
+Before you begin to adhere to the food restrictions that Lent implies, you should definitely consult with your doctor, and also after receiving permission from him and the priest to fast.
+Start physically and mentally preparing your body in advance so that it does not get too stressed while you are fasting.

-If we talk about strict monastic observance of Great Lent in 2019, that is, not much can be done during the day, and food should be taken only once a day, after bedtime in the evening.
-The exception is only on weekends, in addition to the evening meal, it is also allowed to eat after waking up in the morning.
+If we talk about the strict monastic observance of Lent in 2019, that is, not much can be done during the day, and you should eat food only once a day, then before going to bed in the evening.
+The only exception is on weekends; in addition to the evening meal, it is also allowed to eat after waking up in the morning.

-Some restrictions, in addition to when to eat, are also imposed on eating hot food.
+Some restrictions, in addition to when to eat, also apply to eating hot food.
 Only on Tuesday and Thursday you can eat non-cold food.
-On Monday, Wednesday and Friday the opposite is true.
-For the laity, the rules and recommendations are slightly different, they are allowed to eat in small portions several times a day.
+On Monday, Wednesday and Friday it’s the other way around.
+For the laity, the rules and recommendations are slightly different; they are allowed to eat small portions several times a day.

-Only two weeks of the entire Great Lent are considered the most stringent, these are the first and last 7 days.
+Only two weeks of the entire Lent are considered the strictest, these are the first and last 7 days.

-In order for the nutrition during Lent to be balanced and not to constantly feel hungry, you should draw up a meal plan in advance and stick to it.
-So you can cook a variety of food and eat with pleasure.
+In order to have a balanced diet during Lent and not have to constantly feel hungry, you should draw up a nutrition plan in advance and stick to it.
+This way you can prepare varied food and eat with pleasure.

 Bread, you can eat both black and cereal;